What is Microsoft Intune app management?

 |Optional installation on devices from the Company Portal (available installation)||Yes 3||Yes||Yes||Yes|

 |Install shortcut to an app on the web (web link)||Yes 4||Yes||Yes||Yes|

 1 Consider using Microsoft Purview Information Protection and Microsoft Purview Data Loss Prevention.
 Microsoft Purview simplifies the configuration set-up and provides an advanced set of capabilities.

 2 Applies to devices managed by Intune only.

 3 Intune supports available apps from Managed Google Play store on Android Enterprise devices.

-4 Intune does not provide installing a shortcut to an app as a web link on standard Android Enterprise devices.
+4 Intune doesn't provide installing a shortcut to an app as a web link on standard Android Enterprise devices.
 However, Web link support is provided for multi-app dedicated Android Enterprise devices.

 5 LOB for AE are supported, but the apps need to be published privately to Managed Play.